This is a collaborative post

 More and more of us are trying to help the environment these days which is why building eco-friendly housing is becoming very popular.

-If you’re thinking about building your own eco-friendly house, here are 4 ways you can help the environment and your bank balance!
+If you’re thinking about building your own eco-friendly house or you’re looking to invest in a rental property, East Bay PMC shares 4 ways you can help the environment and your bank balance!

 Insulation is one of the most important factors when building an eco-friendly house.
 Making sure all of your house is correctly insulated from wall and floor insulation to pipe lagging will help to reduce your carbon footprint and your monthly bills.